 30 Jul Treating Hip Impingement in the Fitness Athlete

-Hip impingement is a common complaint that we see in CrossFitters, weightlifters, and powerlifters due to the demands of their sport that push the hip joint through full ranges of motion repeatedly.
-This condition can be quite difficult to treat and is often mismanaged in the medical world.
+Hip impingement is a common complaint that we see in fitness athletes due to the demands of their sport that push the hip joint through full ranges of motion repeatedly.
+As the sports of CrossFit and weightlifting have become increasingly popular so has the number of athletes suffering from hip impingement.
+This condition can be quite difficult to treat and is unfortunately one we often see very poorly treated in the medical world.

-This week I’m excited to have my friend Sarah Haran, a hip impingement specialist in Seattle, WA, join me as we share our top tips for treating hip impingement.
+I’m excited to have my friend Sarah Haran, a physical therapist in Seattle, WA, join me for this article.
+We both specialize in treating hip impingement in fitness athletes and want to share some of our favorite tactics.

 The first key to treating hip impingement is to understand the frequency at which many of the tissue changes found via MRI are in people with NO hip pain or limitations.
 A 2012 study actually found that 69% of asymptomatic individuals had hip labrum tears!